About

 I adapted this recipe from my classic banana bread recipe, so it’s still a super easy, quick bread recipe to make, and you’ll get consistently fabulous results every time.

-Why this recipe is my favorite
+Why this banana bread is my favorite

 • The whole wheat flour adds a lovely nutty flavor to the banana bread.
 And I love it even more when I add 50% rye flour!